 Find A Product That Contains Both

 While there are not a myriad of products containing niacinamide and tretinoin, finding one might be the best way to enjoy the benefits of this combo.
+However, you may have to find a product like this through a dermatologist (you know, tretinoin and being a prescription).

 The formulas will guarantee the stability and compatibility of the products, as well as minimize potential skin discomfort.